scrudgey/DJ2020/tools_and_equipment_management.md

 bringing equipment:
     you can bring more if you bring a backpack, duffel bag- makes you a little more suspicious (a neutral suspicion record)

+## a possible bridge

+there are burglar tools, and inventory items. burglar tools:
+    acquired through non-monetary means
+        the number of tools is limited and unlocking is perhaps arduous in some way but doesn't require money? at worst, a special mission that focuses on using the tool. explained on-site via phone call:
+        what the tool is used to attack how to use the tool to attack unlocks the tool, possibly
+    you always bring every burglar tool

+inventory equipment:
+    purchased with money at a shop
+    tools equiped during gameplay to make your life easier sub-weapons

+special purpose gear:
+    diamond tipped drill bit
+    nuclear material container